 As part of Canada's labour force problem, we face a potential crisis over who the next farmers will be.
 Although estimates vary, somewhere between 40 and 80% of farm assets, estimated value $245 billion (FMC), are scheduled to change hands in the next 10-15 years and it is unclear which hands will receive the farms.
-With the average age of a farmer at 55, and fewer family members of existing farmers interested in farming, there is a need to bring into agriculture people without a recent family history of farming, including both young people getting started and second careerists, and recent immigrants who farmed in their homeland, both categories of which are unlikely to have substantial farm assets.
+With the average age of a farmer at 56 and 60% of farm operators over 55 (2021 Census of Agriculture), and fewer family members of existing farmers interested in farming, there is a need to bring into agriculture people without a recent family history of farming, including both young people getting started and second careerists, and recent immigrants who farmed in their homeland, both categories of which are unlikely to have substantial farm assets.
 There are likely comparable problems in many food related businesses since SME succession is a recognized challenge of the wider economy (cf. Guillotte et al., 2021).

 Now departments of agriculture and many financial institutions are pushing succession (or transition) planning, and there are regularly stories in the farm papers about families who created succession plans, stories that outline the struggles of family communication, a long standing issue in farm families.
 Succession planning guides are available in most if not all provinces.
 However, the focus is largely on within family succession, or retirement planning in which the farm business is wound down.
 There is less focus on succession planning involving the transfer of the farm to non-family members.
 It is clear from these guides that the property rights of the owners are the paramount consideration, followed by the interests of other family members, usually in an inheritance context.
 In most of the guides, there is limited to no acknowledgement of the wider role farms play in feeding society.
 In some surveys, only half of farmers state it is very important or essential that the farm continue regardless of ownership (Family Farm Succession, 2019).
 With such attitudes, it is easier to see a farm disappearing without a successor, and this is on one level understandable when governments do not support farming adequately given its critical role in society (discussed in many other areas of this site, particularly Goal 5, Sustainable Food).